Data anchoring consists in building a time-stamped proof of existence for a data by linking it to a tamper resistant and time-stamped blockchain.

 Woleet's data anchoring implementation relies on the resilience and immutability of the Bitcoin blockchain to provide the best possible security level.
 The Bitcoin blockchain being publicly accessible, Woleet proofs can be verified without any third party, at anytime, from anywhere.

-There are many: proof of existence, timestamping, intellectual property protection... every use case where data integrity and timestamp need to be proven.
+There are many: proof of existence, timestamping, protection of intellectual property ... all use cases where the integrity and the anteriority of data need to be proven.

 Signature anchoring is an improvement over data anchoring: instead of anchoring the data, the data is first signed, and the produced signature is anchored in place of the data.
-Anchoring a valid signature of the data is not only equivalent of anchoring the data itself (in the sense that it creates a timestamped proof of existence of the data) but it also creates a timestamped proof of signature of the data, allowing new use cases like certification and authentication.
+Anchoring a signature of the data is equivalent to anchoring the data itself (since the signature is derived from the data) but it additionally creates a timestamped proof of existence of the signature of the data, allowing new use cases like certification, authentication or traceability.

-There are many: proof of signature, certification, authentication, traceability... every use case where data validation need to be proven.
+There are many: proof of signature, certification, authentication, traceability... all use cases where the validation of a data by an actor need to be proven.

-A data anchoring proof receipt is a small file containing the cryptographic proof required to verify the validity of an anchoring process.
-It is important to store the proof receipt with the anchored data, both being required by the verification process.
+A proof of timestamp receipt contains the cryptographic data required to verify the integrity of the data and its existence at a given time.
+It is important to store the proof receipt with the proven data, both being required by the verification process.

 You can use metadata to enrich your anchors (most often to associate custom identifiers to them).
 Metadata are for your eyes only.
 You provide them as a set of key/values providing some contextual information only meaningful to you.
 Metadata are not used by the verification process nor included into the anchoring receipt.
 Nevertheless, we encourage you not to put sensitive data into your anchor's metadata, as they are stored into Woleet's databases.